bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

     const b = { name: 'b'}; // variable b is an object with a name property that is set equal to the string b.

-    const c = { name: 'c'}; // varaible c is an object with a name property set equal to the string c.
+    const c = { name: 'c'}; // variable c is an object with a name property set equal to the string c.

     a[b] = 200;